Secular clergy: Catholic Church

 Latin Church canon law makes specific demands on clergy, whether regular or secular, quite apart from the obligations consequent to religious vows.
 Thus in the Latin Church, among other regulations, clerics other than permanent deacons "are obliged to observe perfect and perpetual continence for the sake of the kingdom of heaven and therefore are bound to celibacy" and to carry out the canonical hours, typically according to the Liturgy of the Hours, daily.
 They are forbidden to "assume public offices which entail a participation in the exercise of civil power."
 All clerics, once ordained, are forbidden from marrying or remarrying.

 The teachings of the Catholic Church and some scholars hold that a tradition of clerical continence existed in early Christianity, whereby married men who became priests were expected to abstain from sexual relations with their wives.
-The Council of Elvira, held before Constantine legalized Christianity, made it an explicit law that bishops and other clergy should not have sexual relations with their wives.
+The Council of Elvira, held before Emperor Constantine the Great legalized Christianity, made it an explicit law that bishops and other clergy should not have sexual relations with their wives.
 Despite consistently upholding the doctrine of clerical celibacy, over the following centuries the Church experienced many difficulties in enforcing it, particularly in rural areas of Europe.
 Finally, in the 12th century the Western Church declared that Holy Orders were not merely a prohibitive but a diriment canonical impediment to marriage, making marriage by priests invalid and not merely forbidden.

 The secular clergy, in which the hierarchy essentially resides, takes precedence over the regular clergy of equal rank.
 The episcopal office was the primary source of authority in the Church, and the secular clergy arose to assist the bishop.
 Only bishops can ordain Catholic clergy.

 Within the pre-Reformation Catholic Church, secular clergy saw several series of reforms.
-During the Gregorian Reforms of the 11th century, prohibitions on behaviors considered worldly – such as clerical marriage and simony (the purchase of ecclesiastical positions) – were prohibited.
+During the Gregorian Reforms of the 11th century, behaviors considered worldly – such as clerical marriage and simony (the purchase of ecclesiastical positions) – were prohibited.
 Similar reforms followed in 12th century from the Third Lateran Council and the 13th century from the Fourth Lateran Council.

 One root of the 1896 Philippine Revolution was the agitation of native secular priests for parish assignments.
 Priests of powerful religious orders were given preferential treatment in these assignments and were usually Spaniards who trained in European chapters.
 The agitation led to the execution of the "Gomburza filibusteros", under charges of involvement in the 1872 Cavite Mutiny.

 St. Thomas Becket is a patron saint of secular clergy.
 St. John Vianney is patron saint of parish priests.
 St. Stephen is patron saint of deacons.